abilian/books/cloud-patterns/patterns/Transactional Memory.md

 - **Manual Lock Management**: Offers finer control over resource access but at the cost of increased complexity and potential for errors like deadlocks.

-- **Optimistic and Pessimistic Locking**: These mechanisms offer different trade-offs in terms of concurrency and consistency but require manual conflict resolution.
+- **[Optimistic Locking](./Optimistic%20Locking.md) and [Pessimistic Locking](./Pessimistic%20Locking.md)**: These mechanisms offer different trade-offs in terms of concurrency and consistency but require manual conflict resolution.

 - **Database Transactions**: For scenarios primarily dealing with persistent storage, leveraging ACID transactions at the database level might be more appropriate but could limit the types of resources that can be managed.